 Directive for the support of technology promotion projects co-financed by the European Regional Development Fund and the Just Transition Fund 2021-2027

-The directive "ERDF/JTF Technology Funding 2021 to 2027" is a continuation of the previous program "ERDF Technology Funding 2014 to 2020".
-With the new technology support program, Saxony aims to further strengthen the innovative power and therefore the competitiveness of Saxon companies.
+The "ERDF/JTF Technology Funding 2021 to 2027" funding guideline is a continuation of the previous "ERDF Technology Funding 2014 to 2020" program.
+With the new technology funding program, Saxony aims to further strengthen the innovative power and thus the competitiveness of Saxon companies.

 This funding is intended to support the implementation of the Innovation strategy and to strengthen the innovative power of Saxony's economy and thus its competitiveness.
 It especially intends to: